BARU Website

 On March 13th, 1995 one monday afternoon the BARU Set up a Ham Station at The Brewton Elementary School.
 The purpose was to make contact with the Space Shuttle Atlantis.
 The club did make contact.
 The BARU was one of a few clubs who were selected by NASA to make contact with the Shuttle.

-Click the PLAY BUTTON to play a 60 second audio clip from the Space Shuttle Atlantis Mission.
+You are listening to a 60 second audio clip from the Space Shuttle Atlantis Mission.
 You will hear the NASA control operator in Greenbelt, Maryland thank the City of Brewton and the Brewton Elementary School Students.
 This recording was made by me (KI4GGH) on March 13th, 1995 from my shortwave radio, and a small 6 foot wire antenna.
 I was in college at Troy State University when this audio was recorded.
 The frequency I was listening to in Troy, Alabama was 7.185 khz.
-This small audio clip was one thing that inspired me to become a ham radio operator.
+This small audio clip was one things that inspired me to become a ham radio operator.

 I would like to thank Leroy Weaver for sending me these photos and information.
 THANK YOU !!
 Now this part of Club history can be shared with others.